pmz96317peterziegler/Spinal-Loading/README.md

-# Spinal & Hip Loading During a Lift — Inverse Kinematics + Statics
+# Spinal & Hip Loading Over Lifting Positions

 A 2D quasi-static biomechanical model that estimates the **erector-spinae (spinal) muscle force** and **hip joint reaction force** required to hold a load across a continuum of lifting postures.
 The body is modeled as a six-link planar chain; **inverse kinematics** generates the postures and a **static-equilibrium** analysis solves the internal loads at each one.
 The motivation is occupational: quantifying *why* "lift with your legs" reduces lower-back load.